c-haisten/iac_appsec_guides/AppSec-Lab-Guide.md

 ![runtime-summary](https://github.com/c-haisten/c2c_summit/assets/98335592/d751a357-11a1-437a-a0c3-95e30404752d)

-7. Find the audit finding of a foriegn binary execution of tcpdump and click on it.
+7. Discover any audit findings with tcpdump activity and click on it.
 If you have trouble finding it you can type tcpdump in the search bar at the top of the UI.

 ![runtime-summary-1](https://github.com/c-haisten/c2c_summit/assets/98335592/24adb5ff-5f69-43af-b388-8ab63ae9929b)